ReginaldAnthony/Allegheny-County-Employee-Salary-analysis/README.md

 * Visualization is a powerful tool for gaining insights from data.
 Some possible ways to visualize this data include:
 Histograms or box plots of salary distributions,
 Line charts of salary trends over time,
-Scatterplots to explore the relationship between salary and other variables, such as gender or position
+Scatterplots to explore the relationship between salary and other variables, such as gender.

 * To find Salary Distributions, i used Rstudio (R programming language) to visualize my data.
 * After loading my packages: library (tidyverse),(lubridate),(dplyr),(ggplot2),(readr),(tidyr),(here),(skimr),(janitor).